AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

                              Figure 4

 AV1 streams MUST use the Layer Refresh Request format defined for VP9 [I-D.ietf-payload-vp9] (see Section 5.3), with the high order bit of its three-bit SID field set to 0.
 Figure 4 shows the format for AV1 streams.
 Notice that SID here is two bits.
 SID is associated with AV1's spatial_id and TID is associatd with AV1's temporal_id.
-See Sections 2, 5.3.3, and 6.2.3 of the AV1 bitstream specification [AV1] for details on the temporal_id and spatial_id fields.
+See Sections 2, 5.3.3, and 6.2.3 of the [AV1 video codec][AV1] for details on the temporal_id and spatial_id fields.

 Identification of a layer refresh frame may be performed by examining the coding dependency structure of the coded video sequence it belongs to.
-This may be provided by the scalability metadata (Sections 5.8.5 and 6.7.5 of [AV1]), either in the form of a pre-defined scalability mode or through a scalability structure (Sections 5.8.6 and 6.7.6 of [AV1]).
+This may be provided by the scalability metadata (Sections 5.8.5 and 6.7.5 of [AV1 video codec][AV1]), either in the form of a pre-defined scalability mode or through a scalability structure (Sections 5.8.6 and 6.7.6 of [AV1 video codec][AV1]).
 Alternatively, the Dependency Descriptor RTP header extension that is specified in Appendix A of this document may be used.

 ## 9. IANA Considerations